-A monthly Lunch Club for the elderly was established at Christ’s Hospital in 1991.
-Today the Lunch Club continues and each month between 50 to 70 elderly people, some with disabilities, who live in Horsham and the surrounding villages come to the school for a few hours and to have lunch.
+A Lunch Club for the elderly was established at Christ’s Hospital in 1991.
+Today the Lunch Club continues and each term between 50 to 70 elderly people, some with disabilities, who live in Horsham and the surrounding villages come to the school for a few hours and to have lunch.

 It is just one of the many activities which forms part of the Christ’s Hospital Community Action programme which has been running for over 30 years.